 The Knowledge Needed to Handle Complicated Trucking Accident Cases

 A trucking accident is a special kind of motor vehicle accident.
 Without an Illinois truck driver error attorney who has prior experience handling the medical, legal and factual complexities of these types of cases, you run the risk of accepting a financial settlement that does not accurately reflect your medical and financial needs.

-The Bloomington trucking regulations attorneys at Ginzkey Law Office have more than 30 years' experience representing injured people in civil lawsuits — with the primary goal of obtaining full and fair financial compensation via negotiated settlement, mediation, arbitration or a civil jury trial.
+The Bloomington truck accident attorneys at Ginzkey Law Office have more than 30 years’ experience representing injured people in civil lawsuits — with the primary goal of obtaining full and fair financial compensation via negotiated settlement, mediation, arbitration or a civil jury trial.